stackforge/puppet-openstack/README.md

 * the cinder parameter has been removed (b/c support for nova-volumes has been removed).
   The manage_volumes parameter indicates is cinder volumes should be managed.
+* the names of the sql connection parameters of the openstack::compute class have changed from sql_connetion to individual parameters for the db user,name,password,host.

 ## Future features: